shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banners-on-ios.md

 # Show banners on iOS

-This page has instructions and code samples for showing banner ads.
+This page has instructions and code samples for showing banner ads.To show banner ads:

-To show banner ads, include our banner ad view header file.
-Then, create a banner ad view object; you'll need to pass in a frame, placement ID, and size.
-Add it as a subview of the current view, and you should start seeing ads.
+1. include banner ad view header file of mobile SDK
+2. create a banner ad view object
+3. pass in a frame, placement ID,and size
+4. add it as a subview of the current view

-This simple example doesn't take advantage of all of the capabilities provided by the SDK - for example, you can also pass in the user's age and gender, as well as whether an ad click should open the device's native browser.
+This following example is a simple one and doesn't take advantage of all of the capabilities provided by the mobile SDK - for example, you can also pass in the user's age and gender, as well as whether an ad click should open the device's native browser.